TheDoctor1138/Noatun/README.md

-All my maps will end up here, and since this is a repo purely for updating maps, I will not bother writing a decent readme
+All my maps will end up here, and since this is a repo purely for updating maps, I will not bother writing a decent readme (also ignore the destroyed version of noatun, it's there so I don't lose it.)

 There is a changelog tho...